Why Is He So Into Me So Soon, And How Can I Slow Things Down?

 It’s flattering when a guy says he loves you, but it can be overwhelming if it happens too soon into a relationship.

-So if you’re wondering, “why do guys fall in love with me so easily?” or “Why do I attract so many guys?,” keep reading.
+So if you’re wondering, “Why is he so into me so soon?” or “Why do I attract so many guys?” keep reading.

 Men are notoriously attracted to what they don’t have.
-If he works 50 hours a week, has few close friends, and never receives any compliments or touch, he’s likely starving for connection, affection, and touch.
+If he works 50 hours a week, has few close friends, and never receives any compliments, he’s likely starving for connection, affection, and physical touch.

 No spreadsheets, Kara.
 But everything else you’re saying really does strike a chord.